Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Based on this definition, it should be obvious whether your business sells personal information.

-For clarity, however, the CCPA lists 4 ways of sharing personal information that do not qualify as "selling" personal information.
+For clarity, however, the CCPA (CPRA) lists 4 ways of sharing personal information that do not qualify as "selling" personal information.
 Broadly, they are:

 In any case, the recipient of the consumer's personal information must not sell it.